-Espwa’s Ride the GAP is a fundraising adventure bike ride on the Great Allegheny Passage (GAP).
-Join us as we ride the GAP trail from Cumberland, MD to Pittsburgh, PA – approximately 150 miles over 3 days.
+This year’s Ride the GAP is a 1-day only adventure bike ride on the Great Allegheny Passage (GAP Trail).
+We’ll be riding from Connellsville, PA back to Pittsburgh, PA (62 miles) on Saturday, August 8th.
 Riders of all skill levels are welcome on this fully supported ride.

 While you ride, you’ll only need to be concerned about 2 things: riding safely and having fun.
-The registration fee includes transportation for you and your bike from Pittsburgh, PA to Cumberland, MD, overnight stays in local hotels both nights, meals, snacks, and an official Espwa event jersey & T-shirt.
+The registration fee includes transportation for you and your bike from Pittsburgh, PA to Cumberland, MD, as well as a full lunch on the trail.
 We’ll also have a bike mechanic on the ride if any issues should arise.

 Funds raised from this charity bike ride will be used to support the projects of the Espwa Foundation.
 Check out our project page for more details.

 Date: Saturday, August 8, 2020

 Start: Connellsville, PA

 Note: the map reflects the 150 mile trail from Cumberland, MD to Pittsburgh, PA.
 This ride will only be from Connellsville, PA to Pittsburgh, PA.

 More information on the Great Allegheny Passage is at the GAP Trail Website.